-7.20 Forfeits and Claims
+7.19 Forfeits and Claims

-Protests and claims for forfeits must be telephoned or emailed to the Secretary of the association IMMEDIATELY the match concludes.
+• Protests and claims for forfeits must be telephoned or emailed to the Secretary of the association IMMEDIATELY the match concludes.
 The protest or claim for forfeit must be confirmed in writing by the Club Secretary within 48 hours to be awarded maximum points scored in that round.
 The letter must be sent to the Association Secretary.

-7.21 Wet Weather
+7.20 Wet Weather

 - The Association or Council does NOT cancel games due to WET WEATHER.
 All such decisions are to be made by TEAM OFFICIALS on the day.
 In the case of the Managers or Coaches not being able to reach agreement due to rain or pitch and general ground conditions teams must remain at the ground until one hour after the allotted start time e.g. 9.00 am for an 8:00am normal start.
 If after this time conditions have not improved play may be called off for the day.
-The competition secretary may be contacted to help make the decision. - In the event of a THUNDER STORM in the vicinity it is the responsibility of the Managers or Coaches to see that ALL players leave the field and obtain shelter.
+The competition secretary may be contacted to help make the decision. - Unless agreed by both Umpires play shall not commence or resume after an interval until rainfall ceases. - In the event of a THUNDER STORM in the vicinity it is the responsibility of the Managers or Coaches to see that ALL players leave the field and obtain shelter.
 It is hoped that common sense and the player's safety are the main considerations when decisions on wet weather play are taken. - The 30/30 rule is to be used if uncertain i.e.: if you see lightning you count in seconds until you hear the thunder, if the thunder is heard within 30 seconds of the lightning you should abandon the game for at least 30 minutes or until the storm has passed.